Campsites in Staffordshire

 Stafford is the county town of Staffordshire and with a rich history and growing population, there’s plenty to see and do:

 • Stafford Castle is a great example of a Norman castle and has watched over the local area for over 900 years.
-The castle has been restored, giving visitors a fascinating look into the life of those living in and around the castles grounds.
+The castle has been restored, giving visitors a fascinating look into the life of those living in and around the castle grounds.
 Follow the trail around the castle, reading the information boards as you go and enter the Visitor Centre for an audio-visual display.
 Follow the timeline of the castle and its inhabitants and see some of the ancient artefacts recovered from the area.

 • The Ancient High House is the largest timber-framed house in England.
-This is one of the finest Tudor buildings in the country was frequented by royalty when King Charles I stayed here on route to Shrewsbury.
+This is one of the finest Tudor buildings in the country and was frequented by royalty when King Charles I stayed here on route to Shrewsbury.
 The house opened up as a museum in 1986 and offers a glimpse into what life was like for those who lived in the house over the decades.

 • The world capital of ceramics is Stoke-on-Trent (known as The Potteries) which boasts world-class ceramic museums, factory tours and over 25 pottery shops.